Who was Frances MacDonald?

 The sister of better-known artist Margaret MacDonald, she was born near Wolverhampton and moved to Glasgow with her family in 1890.

 Frances would marry MacNair, and Margaret married MackIntosh.
 All four later became the loose collective of the Glasgow School known as ‘The Four’.

 In the mid-1890s the sisters left the School to set up an independent studio together.

 Frances also produced a wide variety of other artistic work.
 This included embroidery, gesso panels and water colour paintings.

 Like her sister, she was influenced by the work of William Blake and Aubrey Beardsley.

 The sisters exhibited in London, Liverpool and Venice.

 In 1899 she married Herbert MacNair and moved to Liverpool.
 It was here he taught at the School of Architecture and Applied Art.

 The couple painted watercolours and designed interiors.
 They exhibited in Writing Room at the International Exhibition of Modern Art in Turin.
 Frances also began teaching during this time.

 In the early 1900s, they also exhibited in Liverpool, London, Vienna and Dresden.

 Frances painted a moving series of symbolist watercolours addressing the choices facing women, such as marriage and motherhood.

 Frances’ achievements are less well known than those of her sister.
 This may be due to her departure from Glasgow.
 Also also because her husband destroyed many of her works after her death.

 Both sisters works were also frequently overshadowed by the achievements of Charles Rennie Mackintosh.
 Frances died in Glasgow in 1921.

 Information provided by Wikipedia

-Here’s a short video I found on YouTube from Francis C. of Frances’ designs.
+Here’s a couple of videos I found on YouTube from Francis C. of Frances’ designs.